DentalCare Logo

 • Discuss the rationale for Standard Precautions and their application in oral healthcare settings.

-• Discuss the rationale for Transmission-based Precautions and their application in oral healthcare setting.
+• Discuss the rationale for Transmission-based Precautions and their application in the oral healthcare setting.

 • Discuss the requisites for an effective infection prevention strategy related to structure, process, and outcome.